 This post is one of a series of posts about the various tools and techniques available to knitters and crocheters for weaving in ends.

 Today’s post talks about Susan Bates Finishing Needles.
 My last post talked about Weaving in Ends with Sewing Needles and all of the different kinds of needles available.
-In a review posted after this one, I talked about Clover Darning Needles with Latch Hook Eyes.
+In my pursuit of the perfect tool for weaving in ends, I also reviewed the Clover Darning Needles with Latch Hook Eyes and wool needles.

 Lots of Sizes